jnk0le/random/pipeline cycle test/README.md

 2 waitstate option in `FLASH->ACTLR` (aka `FLASH->ACR`), which is defined in headers but stated as invalid in RM, seems to enable 3 or 4 waitstates.
 The corresponding 3ws cofig (not in headers) is also doing same 3 or 4 waitstates.

+1920 byte area at 0x1ffff000 can be reprogrammed with custom bootloaders.
+It's expected to be entered by performing system reset with `MODE` bit set in `FLASH_STATR` register.